-The following table sets out the Osisko directors and officers, together with their province or state and country of residence, positions and offices held, principal occupations during the last five years, the years in which they were first appointed as directors and/or officers of Osisko, as of the date of this Annual Information Form.
+The following table sets out the Osisko directors and officers, together with their province or state and country of residence, positions and offices held, principal occupations during the last five years, the years in which they were first appointed as directors and/or officers of Osisko, as of December 31, 2021.

-Name and place of residence Principal occupations during the last five (5) years (5) Director and/or Officer since Sean Roosen Québec, Canada Executive Chair CEO and Chair of the Board of Directors of Osisko Development since November 2020.
+Name and place of residence Principal occupations during the last five (5) years (5) Director and/or Officer since Sean Roosen Québec, Canada Executive Chair Chief Executive Officer and Chair of the Board of Directors of Osisko Development and Executive Chair of Osisko since November 2020.
 Chair and Chief Executive Officer of Osisko from June 2014 to November 2020.
-2014 Joanne Ferstman (1,3) Ontario, Canada Lead Director Chartered Professional Accountant and Corporate Director.
-2014 John R. Baird (2,4) Ontario, Canada Director Advisor with Bennett Jones LLP, Hatch, Barrick Gold Corp. and Eurasia Group.
-2020 Françoise Bertrand (2,3) Québec, Canada Director Chair of the boards of directors of Proaction International and Via Rail Canada.
-Former President and Chief Executive Officer of the Fédération des chambres de commerce du Québec (FCCQ) and director of numerous boards of profit and non-profit organizations.
-2014 John F. Burzynski Ontario, Canada Director Executive Chairman and Chief Executive Officer of Osisko Mining.
-Prior to August 2016, Senior Vice President, New Business Development of Osisko.
-2014 Christopher C. Curfman (2,3) Illinois, United States of America Director Former Senior Vice President of Caterpillar Inc. and former President of Caterpillar Global Mining.
-2016 Guy Desharnais Québec, Canada Vice President, Project Evaluation Vice President, Project Evaluation of Osisko since August 2020.
+2014 Joanne Ferstman ^(1,2) Ontario, Canada Lead Director Corporate Director and Chartered Professional Accountant.
+2014 John R. Baird ^(3,4) Ontario, Canada Director Corporate Director and Advisor with Bennett Jones LLP.
+2020 Christopher C. Curfman ^(2,3) Illinois, United States of America Director Corporate Director.
+2016 Pierre Labbé ^(1,2,3) Québec, Canada Director Chief Financial Officer of IMV Inc. 2015 Candace MacGibbon ^(1,2) Ontario, Canada Director Corporate Director and former Chief Executive Officer of INV Metals Inc. from October 2015 to July 2021.
+2021 William Murray John ^(3,4) British Columbia, Canada Director Corporate Director.
+2020 Charles E. Page ^(1,4) Ontario, Canada Director Corporate Director and Professional Geologist.
+2014 Sandeep Singh Ontario, Canada President, Chief Executive Officer and Director President and Chief Executive Officer of Osisko since November 2020 and President of Osisko from December 2019 to November 2020.
+Prior to December 2019, investment banker in the metals and mining industry.
+2019 Guy Desharnais Québec, Canada Vice President, Project Vice President, Project Evaluation of Osisko since August 2020.
 From September 2017 to August 2020, Director of Mineral Resource Evaluation for Osisko.
-From August 2010 to June 2017, Technical Manager of Geological Services of SGS.
-2020 lain Farmer Québec, Canada Vice President, Corporate Development Vice President, Corporate Development of Osisko.
+From August 2010 to June 2017, 2020

+Name and place of residence Principal occupations during the last five (5) years (5) Director and/or Officer since Evaluation Technical Manager of Geological Services of SGS. lain Farmer Québec, Canada Vice President, Corporate Development Vice President, Corporate Development of Osisko.
 Prior to February 2020, Director of Evaluations for Osisko.
-2020 Pierre Labbé (1,2,3) Québec, Canada Director Chief Financial Officer of IMV Inc. From April 2015 to March 2017, Vice President, Chief Financial Officer and Secretary of Leddartech Inc. 2015 André Le Bel Québec, Canada Vice President, Legal Affairs and Corporate Secretary Vice President, Legal Affairs and Corporate Secretary of Osisko.
-2015 Candace MacGibbon Ontario, Canada Director Chief Executive Officer of INV Metals Inc. 2021 William Murray John (1,4) British Columbia, Canada Director Chair of the Board of Discovery Metals Corp., Lead Director of O3 Mining Inc. and Chairman and Director of Prime Mining Corp.
-2020 Charles E. Page (1,4) Ontario, Canada Director Corporate Director and Professional Geologist.
-Lead Director of Osisko Development.
-2014 Frédéric Ruel Québec, Canada Chief Financial Officer and Vice President, Finance Chief Financial Officer and Vice President, Finance of Osisko.
+2020 André Le Bel Québec, Canada Vice President, Legal Affairs and Corporate Secretary Vice President, Legal Affairs and Corporate Secretary of Osisko.
+He is also the Vice President, Legal Affairs and Corporate Secretary of Falco Resources and the Corporate Secretary of Osisko Development.
+2015 Frédéric Ruel Québec, Canada Chief Financial Officer and Vice President, Finance Chief Financial Officer and Vice President, Finance of Osisko.
 Prior to February 2020, Vice President, Corporate Controller of Osisko and Falco; from January 2015 to November 2016, Corporate Controller of Osisko.
 From November 2016 to July 2017, Corporate Controller of Falco.
-2016

-Sandeep Singh Ontario, Canada President, Chief Executive Officer and Director President of Osisko.
-Prior to December 2019, investment banker in the metals and mining industry.
-2019 Heather Taylor Ontario, Canada Vice President, Investor Relations Vice President, Investor Relations of Osisko.
+2016 Heather Taylor Ontario, Canada Vice President, Investor Relations Vice President, Investor Relations of Osisko.
 Prior to January 2021, Head of Business Development at Nexa Resources SA from June 2020 to December 2020 and Investor Relations at Nevsun Resources Ltd from November 2016 to January 2019.
 2021

-- (1) Member of the Osisko Audit and Risk Committee. - (2) Member of the Osisko Governance and Nomination Committee. - (3) Member of the Osisko Human Resources. - (4) Member of the Osisko Environment and Sustainability Committee. - (5) The information as to principal occupations has been furnished by each director and/or officer individually.
+- (1) Member of the Osisko Audit and Risk Committee.
+Ms. Joanne Ferstman is Chair of the Audit and Risk Committee. - (2) Member of the Osisko Human Resources Committee.
+Mr. Pierre Labbé is Chair of the Human Resources Committee. - (3) Member of the Osisko Governance and Nomination Committee.
+Mr. John R. Baird is Chair of the Governance and Nomination Committee. - (4) Member of the Osisko Environmental and Sustainability Committee.
+Mr. Murray John is Chair of the Environmental and Sustainability Committee. - (5) The information as to principal occupations has been furnished by each director and/or officer individually.